SurveyMonkey/public_api_docs/includes/_groups.md

 ####Group Resource if Account Owner or Admin

-Name | Description | Type
+Name | Description | Data Type
 ------ | ------- | -------
 id | Group id | String
 name | Group name | String
-member_count | Number of members in the group | String max_invites | Maximum number of members that can be in the group | String date_created | Date and time when group was created | String
+member_count | Number of members in the group | Integer max_invites | Maximum number of members that can be in the group | Integer date_created | Date and time when group was created | Date string

 ####Group Resource if Member

-Name | Description | Type
+Name | Description | Data Type
 ------ | ------- | -------
 id | Group id | String
 name | Name of the group | String